galaxyproject/training-material/topics/imaging/tutorials/hela-screen-analysis/tutorial.md

 >    - {% icon param-file %} *"Original image file"*: `testinput.tif` file
 >    - *"Select features to compute"*: `Select features`
 >    - *"Available features"*: check `Mean Intensity`, `Area`, `Major Axis Length`
-> 7. Now we can extract the workflow for batch processing and name it "feature_extraction".
-Name the inputs to `input image` and filter `rules`.
-Mark the results of step 5., 6. as outputs.
+> 7. Now we can extract the workflow for batch processing
+>    - Name it "feature_extraction".
+>    - Name the inputs to `input image` and filter `rules`.
+>    - Mark the results of step 5., 6. as outputs.
 >
 >    {% include snippets/extract_workflow.md %}
 {: .hands_on}